-Due to the tremendous recent success and popularity of machine learning, these technologies are now affecting a wide array of different software products and businesses, notably healthcare.
-This half-day workshop is designed to introduce the fundamental concepts of ML to decision makers and software product managers so that they will be able to make more effective use of machine learning results, and be better able to recognize opportunities to incorporate ML technologies in a variety of products and processes.
-This is NOT just another dumbed-down intro to machine learning; we focus on how to use ML to make better decisions, including whether to use machine learning in a given application.
-This is a hands-on workshop and you should bring a laptop to do the (optional) exercises, but you do not need any programming expertise beyond the ability to use a web browser and Microsoft Excel.
+Due to the tremendous recent success and popularity of ML, these technologies now affect a wide array of software products and businesses, notably healthcare.
+Bob Horton, Mario Inchiosa, and John-Mark Agosta provide an overview of the fundamental concepts of ML for decision makers and software product managers so you’ll be able to make more effective use of ML results and be better able to recognize opportunities to incorporate ML technologies in a variety of products and processes.
+This isn’t just another dumbed-down intro to ML; Bob, Mario, and John-Mark focus on how to use ML to make better decisions, including whether or not to use ML in a given application.

-We start by walking through the process of trying to build a ‘language classifier’, that is, a program that can look at some textual data and decide what language it is written in, using traditional hard-coded logic.
-How do you decide which words of the text to look at?
-How many different words do you need to use to identify each language?
-Can you think of any useful statistics that you could gather about how often various words appear in each language?
-How can you measure how well your classifier works?
-Did a new rule you added to your classifier program make it better?
-Machine learning is basically just automating this type of process.
-Then we build some simple machine learning classifiers, evaluate their performance, and examine the phenomenon that is Kryptonite to ML: overfitting.
-Along the way you will learn important vocabulary terms like “feature”, “label”, and “test set”, become familiar with diagnostic plots that chart the learning process (“learning curves”) as well as commonly used plots for visualizing data distributions, and start to understand why your data scientists are always begging for more data.
+Bob, Mario, and John-Mark walk you through building a language classifier, a program that can look at textual data and decide what language it’s written in using traditional hard-coded logic.
+To build a language classifier, you need to decide which words of the text to look at, how many different words you need to identify each language, useful statistics you can gather about how often various words appear in each language, how to measure how well your classifier works, or if a new rule you added to your classifier program made it better.
+ML basically just automates this process.
+You’ll build some simple ML classifiers, evaluate their performance, and examine the phenomenon that’s kryptonite to ML: overfitting.
+Along the way, you’ll learn important vocabulary terms like feature, label, and test set and become familiar with diagnostic plots that chart the learning process (learning curves) as well as commonly used plots for visualizing data distributions, and you’ll start to understand why your data scientists are always begging for more data.

 Materials or downloads needed in advance